apannala13/CS/papers/kafka.md

     - Each message stream provides an iterator interface over the continual stream of messages being produced.
 The consumer then iterates over every message in the stream and processes the payload of the message.
 Unlike traditional iterators, the message stream iterator never terminates.
     - If there are currently no more messages to consume, the iterator blocks until new messages are published to the topic.
     - Kafka supports both the point-to-point delivery model in which multiple consumers jointly consume a single copy of all messages in a topic, as well as the publish/subscribe model in which multiple consumers each retrieve its own copy of a topic.
+- Since Kafka is distributed in nature, an Kafka cluster typically consists of multiple brokers.
+To balance load, a topic is divided into multiple partitions and each broker stores one or more of those partitions.
+    - Multiple producers and consumers can publish and retrieve messages at the same time.
+- Each partition of a topic corresponds to a logical log.
+Physically, a log is implemented as a set of segment files of approximately the same size (e.g., 1GB).
+    - Every time a producer publishes a message to a partition, the broker appends the message to the last segment file.
+    - Segment files are flushed to disk after a configurable number of messages have been published or a certain amount of time has elapsed.
+A message is exposed to consumer after it has been flushed.
+- Kafka messages dont have message ids.
+Instead, a message is addressed by its logical offset in the log.
+    - Avoids overhead of maintaining auxiliary, seek-intensive random-access index structures that map the message ids to the actual message locations.
+- A consumer always consumes messages from a particular partition sequentially.
+    - If the consumer acknowledges a particular message offset, it implies that the consumer has received all messages prior to that offset in the partition.
+    - Under the hood, the consumer issues asynchronous pull requests to the broker to have a buffer of data ready for the app to consume.
+    -